 1930 – The YWCA joins several other organizations to establish the area’s first large community camp, East Bay Camp at Lake Bloomington.

 1932 – The YWCA offers unemployed girls of the community free “emergency” programs in psychology and swimming.

 1940 – YWCA offers square dancing and badminton, each for 35¢

 1943 – YWCA continues its focus on women’s health by providing first-of-their-kind training classes for McLean County teachers on how to teach physical education to female students.

 1942-1943 – The YWCA McLean County answers Uncle Sam in many ways.
-Opens its pool on Sundays to men in military service who are on leave in Bloomington-Normal.
-Hosts monthly military dances, convoying 100 soldiers from Chanute field.
-Sponsors meeting on becoming a Women’s Army Auxiliary Corps (WAAC) for area women.
+On Sundays the pool opens to men in military service who are on leave in Bloomington-Normal.
+Monthly military dances are hosted, convoying 100 soldiers from Chanute field.
+Meeting is sponsored on becoming a Women’s Army Auxiliary Corps (WAAC) for area women.

 1945 – Adult education classes range from typing to “the mysteries of atomic energy and its societal and scientific implications.”